Goingoverahill/Possible-Windows-95-Codes/README.md

 # Possible-Windows-95-Codes
 These are possible Windows 95 codes that have a 1 in 30 chance of working.
-For more info click here:
+For more info click here:https://youtu.be/2bTXbujbsVk (NOT ME)